 “I..
 I’m terribly sorry, sir.
 I have no idea what could have happened.
 B.. but, we have nothing to do with it.
 I..
 I swear.”

 The Baron smiled, amused.

 ”You swear ‘pon what?”

+It caught Oliver by surprise.
 "Wh..
 What?"
-He could only muster up a confused expression.
+He could only muster up an expression of confusion.

 “Always be swearing, and begging, and praying.
 Never they know to whom.”
-His white teeth shone brightly as he grinned, reminding more of a dog that Oliver had once been bit by as a young child.
+His white teeth shone brightly as he grinned, reminding more of an angry dog that once bit Oliver as a young child.